Real Estate Decision: Buy or Lease – A Direct Comparison of Costs and Benefits

 Here is a comparison of the main aspects:

-• Purchasing ancillary costs: Real estate transfer tax (varies, e.g., 3.5% - 6.5%), notary (approx. 1.5%), land registry entry (approx. 0.5%), broker (often 3.57% - 7.14%).
+• Additional costs of buying: Property transfer tax (varies, e.g., 3.5% - 6.5%), notary (approx. 1.5%), land registration (approx. 0.5%), broker (often 3.57% - 7.14%).

 These points illustrate that the decision is very individual.

-Property Prices in Germany: A Decisive Factor
+Property prices in Germany: A crucial factor

-The costs of land vary significantly in Germany and greatly influence the purchase or lease costs.
-On average, a square metre of land cost about €254 in 2023.
+The cost of land varies significantly across Germany and greatly affects the cost of purchase or lease.
+On average, in 2023, one square metre of land cost around €254.
 This represents an increase of almost 90% compared to 2013, when the price was €134/m².
-In major cities like Hamburg, prices can exceed €1,000/m², while in more rural areas like Thuringia, they can start at less than €100/m².
-Munich shows peak values with an average of €2,900/m².
-These price differences directly affect the level of ground rent or purchase price.
-Anyone considering leasing a property should closely examine the local standard land values.
-The development of land prices is an important indicator of the profitability of your decision.
+In major cities like Hamburg, prices can exceed €1,000/m², while in more rural areas like Thuringia, they can start at under €100/m².
+Munich has peak values, averaging €2,900/m².
+These price differences directly impact the amount of ground rent or purchase price.
+Those considering leasing a plot should carefully examine local standard land values.
+The trend in land prices is an important indicator of the economic viability of your decision.

 Conclusion: Individual analysis is the key to the right decision